freqtrade/freqtrade/docs/stoploss.md

 2. trailing stop loss, defined in the configuration
 3. trailing stop loss, custom positive loss, defined in configuration

+!!!
+Note
+    All stoploss properties can be configured in eihter Strategy or configuration.
+Configuration values override strategy values.

 ## Static Stop Loss

 This is very simple, basically you define a stop loss of x in your strategy file or alternative in the configuration, which